Ping-P0ng/ADBox/README.md

 ![ADBox](./screenshot/AD.png "ADBox")

 ADBox is a viewer for active directory objects.
+For more information view - https://pingp0ng.gitbook.io/pingp0ng/

 # Installation